Home Compare ADI vs DD

 Analog Devices vs DuPont de Nemours: Which Stock Looks Stronger in 2026?

-Analog Devices holds the cleaner structural position, with the lead spread across stability and valuation.
-DuPont de Nemours still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Analog Devices holds the cleaner structural position, with the lead spread across growth and stability.
+DuPont de Nemours does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity